MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 ## Step 3: Review step details

 Run the following script to review the details of the step identified in the previous step.
 Update the variables in the script with the values described in the following table.
 Change `@ShowActiveOnly` to 0 to compare all distribution timings.
-Note down the `wait_type` value for the distribution that may cause the performance issue.
+Take note of the `wait_type` value for the distribution that may cause the performance issue.

 | Parameter | Description |
 | -- | ---- |